By Margot Smith FIML

 Doing this ensures your online message is received as intended.
 (This is the most important rule).

 I find the stronger my relationship with someone, the more latitude I have with the words on the page, tone of voice and, even, body language.
-For those times that I need to deliver a difficult message online – I need to hope I’ve done the groundwork on that relationship.
+For those times that I need to deliver a message online that is difficult – I need to hope I’ve done the groundwork on that relationship.

 If that’s not possible and it’s a new contact that you are building a relationship with, then build rapport by practising active listening.
 Be ‘present’, listen with all senses, paraphrase what they are saying and use your body language to demonstrate that you are concentrating on what they are saying (this might even help you if you are on the phone).